Beyond the Leaves: What is Kratom?

 Combatting Kratom: Legality and Legislation

-Recent court decisions regarding alleged kratom-related deaths have been tied to the failure of product manufacturers to provide labeling instructions for responsible use and to disclose little or no information on the actual contents.
+Recent court decisions regarding alleged kratom-related deaths have been tied to the failure of product manufacturers to provide labeling instructions for responsible use and to disclose little or no information on the actual risks.

 Related News